dhutapratama/docs/blade.md

 return Blade::render('Hello, {{ $name }}', ['name' => 'Julian Bashir']);
 ```

-Laravel renders inline Blade templates by writing them to the `storage/framework/views` directory.
-If you would like Laravel to remove these temporary files after rendering the Blade template, you may provide the `deleteCachedView` argument to the method:
+Lets renders inline Blade templates by writing them to the `storage/framework/views` directory.
+If you would like Lets to remove these temporary files after rendering the Blade template, you may provide the `deleteCachedView` argument to the method:

 ```php
 return Blade::render(